 Keeping a parking lot lit all night can get expensive, especially during times of the year when daylight hours are at a minimum.
 Getting enough light spread throughout a parking lot is another dilemma many business owners face.
 Dark spots in parking areas can encourage a criminal element.
 Walking through a poorly lit parking lot makes employees, customers, and other visitors feel unsafe.
-It also potentially leaves you open to litigation for accidents that occur in areas without adequate lighting.
+It also potentially leaves you open to litigation for accidents that occur in areas without adequate parking lot lighting.

 Replacing or upgrading your existing parking lot lights may seem like an exorbitant expense, but can you really afford to not look at your options?
 Parking lot lighting systems installed more than a decade ago may utilize inefficient lights and cost more to run than new LED alternatives.
 Utility cost savings, lower maintenance costs, and longer life spans also give LED lighting options a good ROI that can quickly offset your replacement costs.

 Despite the increasing popularity of light-emitting diode (LED) lighting, most parking lots still utilize high-intensity discharge (HID) lighting.
 These HIDs are usually some form of low-pressure or high-pressure sodium or metal halide lamps.
 Many business owners still consider LED parking lot lights to be too expensive.
 However, LED pole lights have actually become competitively priced to most traditional parking lot lighting when comparing the initial investment.
 Furthermore, when you factor in LED lighting benefits like energy-efficiency, durability, longevity and lower maintenance costs, commercial LED parking lot lights are much less expensive in the long run.